 Scattered around the car, 32 more were seriously injured.
 Sardinha was one of them.

 “When I woke up, I was missing the sole of my boot.
-The sole of my boot was taken off by the tyre of the car.
-I thought if the tyre had gone a little bit higher I would have lost my leg.”
+The sole of my boot was taken off by the tire of the car.
+I thought if the tire had gone a little bit higher I would have lost my leg.”